Why A Functional Food Expert Says Soy Isn't So Bad — It May Even Offer Benefits

 That said, the research surrounding phytoestrogens and their role in the human body are pretty inconclusive.
 From Koya's perspective, there's nothing to be concerned about.
 "In actuality, the plant-based phytoestrogens in soy bind to our endogenous estrogen receptors differently than our own estrogen," Koya explains.
 In other words, the "estrogen-like" component may not interfere with human hormones at all.

 Overall, soy in moderation likely won't hurt you, and it might even help.
-Beyond hormonal health, soy may be protective against cancer while also benefiting cardiovascular and bone health, Koya writes.
+Beyond hormonal health, soy may be protective against cancer3 while also benefiting cardiovascular4 and bone health5, Koya writes.
 When fermented, soy may even support longevity.

-To maintain the health benefits, she recommends sticking with no more than one to two servings per day (and opting for organic, when possible).
+To maintain the health benefits,6 she recommends sticking with no more than one to two servings per day (and opting for organic, when possible).

 One way to enjoy soy is with Koya's Muttar Tofu Masala recipe.
 If you're a visual learner, watch her video for a step-by-step approach.

 - 3 tsp. cumin seeds